TritonDataCenter/smartos-docs/docs/managing-nics.md

 | `<nic_tag>XX_vlan_id`  | VLAN ID number (`2` - `4096`)          |

 The `<nic_tag>_nic` key is the only parameter necessary to define a nic_tag.
-In general, it is not recomended that the global zone plumb an interface one very nic_tag.
+In general, it is not recomended that the global zone plumb an interface on every nic_tag.

 To configure an interface over a nic_tag, it needs to be assigned an *instance